Updated 8 May 2026

 Vatic Pro Prism Flash — $90

 Why S-tier: T700 raw carbon fibre face on a 16mm polypropylene core for $90 is unprecedented.
 This is Gen 3 spec at sub-$100.
 USAP-approved.
 Direct-to-consumer pricing skips retail margin.
+See full Vatic Pro Prism Flash spec page.

 Buy direct from Vatic Pro →